 In most cases, your furry friend will outgrow play biting by 12 months of age, some as soon as their adult teeth are fully grown, but you may worry about how to 'survive' by this nippy period.

 9 Tips for How to Stop a Kitten from Biting

-Once your kitten starts biting you, you should take steps to teach her that this is not acceptable behavior.
+Once your kitten starts biting you, you should take steps to teach her that this is not acceptable behaviour.
 There are several ways to do this.
 Every cat is different and may respond to some of these techniques better than others.
-Here a 9 techniques for how to stop a kitten from biting you:
+Here are 9 techniques for how to stop a kitten from biting you: